jacksleight/coast/README.md

 # Coast

 Coast is a web application framework for PHP 5.5+.
-Parts of the API are inspired by the node.js Connect and Express frameworks.
+Parts of the API were inspired by the node.js Connect and Express frameworks, others were my own (potentially ridiculous) ideas.

 * **Simple**, **lightweight** and **flexible**
 * Works with **PHP's CLI development server**, **Apache** and others